What's Included in the Price

 All hardwired electrical work must be performed by an electrician holding a current licence issued by NSW Fair Trading.
 The electrician must issue a Certificate of Compliance Electrical Work (CCEW) for the electrical portion of the installation.

+A good installer will provide the CCEW on the day of completion, not promise to send it later.
+You can verify a licence number on the NSW Fair Trading website.
 For ducting work specifically, there is no separate ducting licence in NSW, but the installer should be able to demonstrate experience with residential ventilation systems and knowledge of AS 1668.2 extraction rate requirements.

 How We Calculate